ajrcarey/pdfium-render/README.md

 ## Version history

+* 0.8.30: adds the `core_graphics` crate feature to ease linking to statically compiled Pdfium builds on macOS that require the CoreGraphics framework.
 * 0.8.29: corrects a bug in the handling of the `image_*` crate features that prevented use of image functionality when using `image_024` or `image_023`, thanks to an excellent contribution from <https://github.com/t-moe>; adds new `PdfLink::rect()` function, thanks to an excellent contribution from <https://github.com/mlaiosa>; adds new `PdfPageImageObject::new_from_jpeg_file()` and `PdfPageImageObject::new_from_jpeg_reader()` functions.
 * 0.8.28: increments the `pdfium_latest` feature to `pdfium_6996` to match new Pdfium release 6996 at <https://github.com/bblanchon/pdfium-binaries>; adds bindings for new functions `FPDFPageObj_GetIsActive()`, `FPDFPageObj_SetIsActive()`, and `FPDFImageObj_GetIccProfileDataDecoded()`; adds new `PdfSignature::modification_detection_permission()` function; adds `PdfQuadPoints::transform()` and additional utility functions to reach parity with `PdfRect`; changes return type of `PdfPageObject::bounds()` from `PdfRect` to `PdfQuadPoints`; deprecates direct `PdfRect` field access in favour of accessor functions; adds new `PdfPageObjectOwnership` struct to better model page object ownership across pages and annotations; fixes a bug in content regeneration that could drop trailing transformations to page objects; adds trait implementations for `Eq`, `Hash`, and `Clone` to `PdfBookmark`, thanks to an excellent contribution from <https://github.com/mlaiosa>.
 Deprecated items will be removed in release 0.9.0.
 * 0.8.27: adds new `examples/axum_once_cell.rs` example, thanks to an excellent contribution from <https://github.com/danwritecode>; fixes a WASM-specific bug in string termination detection when copying `FPDF_WIDESTRING` buffers to Pdfium's WASM address space; deprecates the memory-unsafe WASM implementation of `FPDFBitmap_GetBuffer` in favour of `FPDFBitmap_GetBuffer_as_vec` and `FPDFBitmap_GetBuffer_as_array` (renamed from `FPDFBitmap_GetArray`), thanks to an excellent contribution from <https://github.com/samsieber>; establishes upper bound on `wasm-bindgen` dependency to avoid a build failure during Github workflow automated build that was introduced in `wasm-bindgen-macros` versions 0.2.96 and later, as described at <https://github.com/ajrcarey/pdfium-render/issues/177>; completes expansion of all `FPDF_*` doc comments in `PdfiumLibraryBindings` trait.
 Deprecated items will be removed in release 0.9.0.